Adaptive Contracts for Cost-Effective AI Delegation: Computing Optimal Adaptive Contracts

 In this section we seek algorithms for computing an optimal adaptive contract.
 While adaptivity poses new challenges, we identify two natural families of settings for which optimization is tractable.
 Missing proofs appear in Appendix~\ref{app:tractability}.

-\textbf{Challenge 1: Non-linear programming.} A common approach to computing optimal \emph{classic} contracts uses mathematical programming: For every action $i\in[n]$, find a MIN-PAY contract for $i$ by solving a linear program; then pick the overall best action to incentivize.
+\textbf{Challenge 1: Non-linear programming.} A common approach to computing optimal \emph{classic} contracts uses mathematical programming: For every action $i\in[n]$, find a MIN\nobreakdash-PAY contract for $i$ by solving a linear program; then pick the overall best action to incentivize.
 Computing an optimal \emph{adaptive} contract can also be reduced to finding $n$ MIN-PAY contracts, but this time finding such a contract requires solving a mixed-integer QCQP (quadratically-constrained quadratic program).
-These are generally intractable, thus we defer their formulation to Appendix~\ref{appOptimizationProgram}, Equation~(\ref{eq:contract_qcqp}).
-In what follows, a useful fact is that if we fix the inspection policy $\bp$, then optimizing the payments $\bs,\bt$ once again reduces to a linear program.
-But without further assumptions, a full enumeration over policies $\bp\in\Set{0,1}^\ell$ to find the best one is prohibitively complex.
+These are generally intractable and require full enumeration over policies $\bp\in\Set{0,1}^\ell$ to find the best one, thus we defer their formulation to Appendix~\ref{appOptimizationProgram}.
+In what follows, a useful fact is that if we fix the inspection policy $\bp$, then optimizing the payments $\bs,\bt$ once again reduces to a linear program solvable in polynomial time.

 \textbf{Challenge 2: Inspection cost offsets value.} Consider the following example:

 \begin{example} Let $n=2$ (two available actions), $\ell=1$ (one coarse signal), $m_1=2$ (two inspection outcomes).
 Given these dimensions we define an adaptive contract setting $(\bq^0, \bq^1,\bc, \bd, \br)$: For matrix $\bq^0$, necessarily $\bq^0_1=\bq^0_2=(1)$, since the single signal is observed with probability $1$, regardless of the action.
 For matrix $\bq^1$, let $\bq^1_1 = (1, 0)$ and $\bq^1_2=(0,1)$; this means that inspecting the signal reveals the action, by deterministically leading to outcome $1$ given action $1$, and to outcome $2$ given action $2$.
 Let the action costs be $\bc = (0,1)$, and the signal cost $d_1=1$.
 Finally, only the second outcome is rewarding: $\br = (0, 2)$. \end{example}